 🇨🇾 Cyprus vs 🇱🇺 Luxembourg: crypto licensing compared

-On paper, Cyprus's MiCA CASP Authorisation granted by CySEC; existing Cyprus Investment Firms (CIFs) can extend their licence to cover crypto-asset services under a simplified process and Luxembourg's MiCA CASP Authorisation granted by the Commission de Surveillance du Secteur Financier (CSSF) answer the same question; in practice the detail decides it.
-The two regimes differ on 6 of 9 tracked decision dimensions, including timeline to authorisation and local substance.
-This page compares the two side by side: the identity columns are free, the decision figures are one pass away, and every cell shows when it was last checked.
+Cyprus's public MiCA CASP Authorisation granted by CySEC; existing Cyprus Investment Firms (CIFs) can extend their licence to cover crypto-asset services under a simplified process and Luxembourg's public MiCA CASP Authorisation granted by the Commission de Surveillance du Secteur Financier (CSSF) are set out side by side.
+Licence type, regulator and public recent-change notes are open; the full dated and sourced comparison is included with access.

 | Dimension |